27 Yi2 頤

 After ten years, i.e. moving forward ten steps, line 3 will arrive at position 6 of hexagram Da Guo (28), where water is over its head when it walks through; this is ominous.
 Though there is no imminent calamity due to the buoyancy of its fat, the next hexagram is Repeated Kan (water) and it must undergo repeated dangers to find the right life course.

 Enlightenment through six three: to repay with gratitude.
 When this line is triggered, it signifies that a person has no gratitude for what he has been given and makes no contribution.
 To persist is ominous.
 He won’t be assigned any job.
 Under such circumstances, no matter what is done, nothing is favourable.
-If this line can feel satisfied with nourishment, changes to masculine, and acts righteously, the hexagram will appear as Bi4 (22), to grace, where the masculine enhances the feminine, and the feminine graces the masculine.
+If this line can feel satisfied with nourishment, changes to masculine and then acts righteously, the hexagram will appear as Bi4 (22), to grace, where the masculine enhances the feminine, and the feminine graces the masculine.

 The 4th line